Press office

 Traditional labs facilitate a controlled environment for research and experimentation, for trial and error, measurement, observation, and practice.
 That is what Frontiers aims to achieve through Policy Labs - an environment where global experts and thought leaders can discuss and strengthen the dialogue between science and policy.

-Frontiers builds all their technology in-house and is known as a fast, efficient, powerful and highly scalable open science platform, customized for the needs of authors, editors, reviewers, and readers.
+Frontiers builds all its technology in-house and is known as a fast, efficient, powerful and highly scalable open science platform, customized for the needs of authors, editors, reviewers, and readers.

-The Artificial Intelligence Review Assistant (AIRA) is an industry-first revolutionizing how manuscripts are evaluated.
-AIRA currently makes up to 20 recommendations in seconds, from assessing language quality and the integrity of figures to detecting plagiarism and potential conflicts of interest; performs checks to validate the papers’ quality, including image manipulation and potentially fraudulent detection.
+Our artificial intelligence review assistant (AIRA) is an industry-first revolutionizing how manuscripts are evaluated.
+AIRA currently makes more than 20 recommendations in seconds before peer review, from assessing language quality and the integrity of figures to detecting plagiarism and potential conflicts of interest; performs checks to validate the manuscript’s quality, including image manipulation and potentially fraudulent detection.

 One of the most exciting recent developments has been the roll out of interactive AIRA, which includes a number of new features designed to save time and enhance efficiency.
 The editors are empowered to interact with AIRA checks directly giving immediate feedback and resolving recommendations on issues such as scope suitability, image integrity, ethics, and review quality.